ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   > …it's not totally clear to me that this actually ensures unlinkability of RPIs and MAC addresses, because the RPIs are dependent only on the time interval (also hardcoded into the protocol), rather than having a "next RPI" ratchet (as in the TCN design).
   > The other big problem with the protocol is that because there's no information attached to reports, just an implicit "tested positive" bit, the protocol assumes the existence of a single, centralized entity who can determine whether a COVID19 test happened.
 But this isn't the way that testing actually works!
 It's a huge patchwork of different agencies doing different tests, and it's already even a challenge just to collect statistics, let alone authenticate tests.

-**Two early reivew of Singapore's Trace Together app and the BlueTrace protocol**
+**Two early reviews of Singapore's Trace Together app and the BlueTrace protocol**
 * L, Frank (2020, March 23).
 Trace Together Under the Hood [#Implementation #Analysis, Medium].
   * Retrieved from https://medium.com/@frankvolkel/tracetogether-under-the-hood-7d5e509aeb5d.
 * Typic, Zero (2020, March 23).
 Reversing Trace Together.